johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-18-azure-container-apps-bicep-managed-certificates-custom-domains/index.md

 ### Bicep template 3: Create an active custom domain

 Ready for the big finish?
-We're going to take our Bicep template back to what we originally tried in the first place:
+We're going to take our Bicep template back to what we originally tried:

 ```bicep
 resource managedEnvironmentManagedCertificate 'Microsoft.App/managedEnvironments/managedCertificates@2022-11-01-preview' = {